Send the link below via email or IMCopy

 Your testing material should never be out of your sight once you pick it up from me on the day of the test.

-Well lit, quite, and comfortable
+Well lit, quiet, and comfortable

 Testing signs should be posted